Commuter rail: Train schedule

-Compared to rapid transit (or metro rail), commuter/suburban rail often has lower frequency, following a schedule rather than fixed intervals, and fewer stations spaced further apart.
-They primarily serve lower density suburban areas (non inner-city), generally only having one or two stops in a city's central business district, and often share right-of-way with intercity or freight trains.
-Some services operate only during peak hours and others use fewer departures during off peak hours and weekends.
-Average speeds are high, often 50 km/h or higher.
+Compared to rapid transit (or metro rail), commuter/suburban rail often has lower frequency, following a schedule rather than running to a headway, and wider station spacing.
+Such services primarily serve lower-density suburban areas (outside the inner city), generally only having one or two stops in a city's central business district, and often share right-of-way with inter-city and freight trains.
+Often, service is concentrated in the peak, with fewer trains per hour running during the day; service late into the evening and on weekends may be reduced or not run at all.
+Average speeds are usually higher than rapid transit, often 50 km/h or higher.
 These higher speeds better serve the longer distances involved.
-Some services include express services which skip some stations in order to run faster and separate longer distance riders from short-distance ones.
+Some suburban networks include skip-stop or express trains which serve only high-demand central, interchange and other major stations.

-The general range of commuter trains' travel distance varies between 15 and 200 km, but longer distances can be covered when the trains run between two or several cities (e.g. S-Bahn in the Ruhr area of Germany).
+The general range of commuter trains' travel distance varies between 15 and 200 km.
+Still, longer distances can be covered when trains run between two or more cities (e.g., the S-Bahn in the Ruhr area of Germany).
 Distances between stations may vary, but are usually much longer than those of urban rail systems.
-In city centres the train either has a terminal station or passes through the city centre with notably fewer station stops than those of urban rail systems.
-Toilets are often available on-board trains and in stations.
+In the city center, the train may terminate, or run through the city center to serve suburbs on the other side before returning.

 Track

-Their ability to coexist with freight or intercity services in the same right-of-way can drastically reduce system construction costs.
-However, they are frequently built with dedicated tracks within that right-of-way to prevent delays, especially where service densities have converged in the inner parts of the network.
+Suburban trains' ability to coexist with freight or intercity services in the same right-of-way can drastically reduce system construction costs.
+However, as lines converge near the city center and the number of trains per hour increases, dedicated tracks may be built or existing tracks set aside for suburban trains only; commonly, two tracks of a quadruple-track line running through a city center are used for suburban services only.

 Most such trains run on the local standard gauge track.
 Some systems may run on a narrower or broader gauge.
-Examples of narrow-gauge systems are found in some systems in Sweden, Austria, Switzerland and on the Genoa-Casella line in Italy.
-Some countries and regions, such as San Francisco (BART) in the US and the Keikyu system in Japan, use broad gauge track relative to their national standard.
+Examples of narrow-gauge systems are found in some systems in Sweden, Austria, Switzerland, and on the Genoa-Casella line in Italy.
+Some countries and regions, such as San Francisco (BART) in the US and the Keikyu system in Japan, use wider track gauges than their national standards.